erictleung/erictleung.github.io/_posts/2015-07-26-linuxbrew-for-when-you-do-not-have-root-access.md

-I have access to a Linux server, but I inconveniently did not have any root access.
+I have access to a Linux server, but I inconveniently do not have any root access.
 This means that installing software was a bit of a pain, because I could not use the usual `apt-get` command.
 Luckily, after many months of not using the server because I do not have root access, I have found the solution: Linuxbrew.